Peej11/mainsail-installer/README.md

 Run `~/mainsail-installer/mainsail-installer.sh` to start the install.

 # Known Issues
-Copy a working `printer.cfg` with the edits from [here](https://github.com/meteyou/mainsail#configure-klipper-api) to your home directory.
-The script will copy a sample `printer.cfg` currently but it may cause issues in its current form.
+* Copy a working `printer.cfg` with the edits from [here](https://github.com/meteyou/mainsail#configure-klipper-api) to your home directory.
+The script will copy a sample `printer.cfg` if no config is detected but it may cause issues in its current form.
-The install process for Klipper will only compile the MCU firmware.
+* The install process for Klipper will only compile the MCU firmware.
 You may get connection errors if the firmware on the board is not already flashed for Klipper.
-Installer will only report a wireless IP address at the end.
+* Installer will only report a wireless IP address at the end.
 If you have a wired connection, it won't display an address.
-Error detection isn't terribly robust.
+* Error detection isn't terribly robust.

+# To Do List
+* Clean up `printer.cfg` handling
+* Add MCU flashing
+* Add 'support' for wired or wireless connections
+* Better error handling
+* Add MPJEG install & configure webcam